ilibaz/weather-app/README.txt

+A test fullstack assigmnent to display weather data for cities in Finland.
+XML based public API is used.

 Things that slowed me down:

 - API is serving only XML
 - the JS library (which is already unsupported for a few years) is untyped
 - API does not return errors if it's not finding certain city at all cases
 - figuring out how to host both BE and FE in one docker container

 Comments: